-- Peel and chop the shallot and crush the garlic.
-Add to a pot or saucepan with the olive oil and sauté until the onions are softened.
+- Add chopped onion and crushed garlic to a pot or saucepan along with the olive oil and sauté until the onions are softened.
 Add in the canned chopped tomato, coconut sugar, oregano and cayenne pepper and bring to a gentle simmer.
 Add sea salt and black pepper to taste.
 Using an immersion blender blend into a smooth sauce.
 If you don't have an immersion blender then allow it to cool for a few minutes and then transfer to your blender jug, blend and then return to the pot.

-- When the butternut is cooked remove from the oven and turn the oven heat down to 350°F (180°C).
+- Prepare your black beans.
+When the butternut squash is cooked remove it from the oven and turn the oven heat down to 350°F (180°C).
 Then partially drain the can of black beans and add them to a pot.
-Heat the beans (and a little of the liquid they came with in the can) until simmering and then add the butternut and ½ cup of the tomato sauce and stir together.
+Heat the beans (and a little of the liquid they came with in the can) until simmering and then add the roasted butternut squash and ½ cup of the tomato sauce and mix together.

 - Now you're ready to assemble your enchiladas.

-- Take a large rectangular oven proof dish and measure your tortillas against the size of the dish.
+- Take a 9×13 oven proof dish and measure your tortillas against the size of the dish.
 We needed to trim our tortillas slightly to fit the dish.

-- Then pour out some of the sauce and smooth down evenly along the bottom of the dish.
+- Then pour out some of the tomato sauce and smooth it down evenly along the bottom of the dish.

 - Repeat with the next tortilla and keep repeating until your dish is full.